SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Hawaiian Electric Industries, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 23, 2023 – (NYSE: HE)

 NEW YORK, Sept.
-13, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Hawaiian Electric Industries, Inc..
+18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Hawaiian Electric Industries, Inc.

 Shareholders who purchased shares of HE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.